 Cough headaches are rare when you suddenly cough, sneeze, laugh, cry, strain to have a bowel movement, or blow your nose.
 There are two types of cough headaches: initial cough headaches, caused by unknown factors, and subsequent cough headaches, caused by structural issues in the brain.
 While primary cough headaches usually go away independently, secondary cough headaches may require surgical treatment.

 A primary cough headache may feel like a severe stabbing or splitting sharp pain on the sides or back of the head.
 The pain usually begins immediately after coughing, sneezing, straining, or other body movements and lasts only briefly.
-The initial symptoms usually accompany a dull, aching pain that persists for a few hours.
+The initial symptoms usually accompany a dull, aching pain that persists for several hours.
 Pain can often be relieved by drinking water.

 Symptoms of a secondary cough headache may be the same, but the pain occurs more frequently and lasts longer.
 Additionally, you may experience blurred vision, dizziness, or unsteadiness on your feet.
 It's essential to see your doctor if you are experiencing any secondary cough headache symptoms to rule out any internal structural issues with your brain.